 ROGER GARDNER Principal of ECO-Transit.
 Gardner provides expert aerial cableway design, planning and feasibility study services, specializing in technical and economic cableway studies, specifications development and cost estimating.
 Roger founded Eco-Transit and has 40 years experience as an operator, designer, executive, and project manager in urban and attraction gondolas, cable cars, telefericos and funiculars.
 He had primary responsibility for setting up the first engineering and manufacturing facilities in North America for two prominent European ropeway manufacturers.
 He has a wealth of experience in both urban oriented and attraction aerial cableway design, operations, planning, environmental integration and construction.
 He also has extensive experience in station oriented development for urban gondola systems.
 Roger started his career at Telluride Ski Resort in the operations, planning and construction departments.
-He then moved into the cableway engineering and manufacturing sector, holding management positions with U.S. subsidiaries of major international cable car manufacturers.
-Subsequently, he became the North American President of another worldwide aerial cableway manufacturer before founding Eco-Transit as an independent consultancy for urban and recreational lift systems in 2002.
-Mr. Gardner has authored numerous technical and economic feasibility studies for urban development that focus on aerial cable cars and urban gondolas as public transit systems and tourism attractions.
+He then moved into the aerial ropeway engineering and manufacturing sector, holding management positions with U.S. subsidiaries of major international cable car manufacturers.
+Subsequently, he became the North American President of another worldwide aerial cableway manufacturer before founding Eco-Transit as an independent consultancy for urban and recreational lift systems in 2004.
+Mr. Gardner has authored numerous technical design and economic feasibility studies for urban development that focus on aerial cable cars and urban gondolas as public transit systems and tourism attractions.
 Mr. Gardner has been directly involved with the planning, design, project management, and construction of over 100 ropeway systems and aerial cableways worldwide.

 ROSS STEVENS, PE Consulting ropeway engineer.
 Ross is a recognized expert professional engineer for all types of urban and recreational aerial cableways, tramways and funiculars with 40 years of experience in planning, engineering, inspection, and certification in the aerial cableway industry.
 Ross is a certified aerial tramway and lift inspector in multiple U.S. States and Canada.
 Mr. Stevens possesses specialized skills in civil, structural, and mechanical engineering with specialized focus in the recreational lift and aerial cableway industry.
 He has consulted for numerous engineering teams in preparation of engineering design and feasibility studies for public, private, and international clients and numerous aerial cableway and funicular planning, design, project management, construction, commissioning and certification projects.
 Mr. Stevens has been an active member of the ANSI B77 Standards Committees for passenger tramways and funiculars for 40 years and has served as the chairman of numerous technical subcommittees on the National Tramway Standards Board.
 Over his distinguished career, Ross has also been a featured speaker at NSAA conferences and trade shows and has further served on OITAF International Ropeways committees for ropeway safety and standards development.